Madman10K/madman10k.github.io/i18n-commentary.md

 the given key
 2. Membrane - When you press a key, you hit a membrane which activates and tells the computer to input the given key

-Most keyboards are designed around either the ANSI or ISO standards, which feature 104 and 105 keys respectivelly.
+Most keyboards are designed around either the ANSI or ISO standards, which feature 104 and 105 keys, respectively.
 When inputting on a keyboard a piece of software known as a keyboard manager, although I like to refer to it as the basic input method, receives the key codes sent by the keyboard, interprets them and sends a signal to an application or a group of applications with the given event.
 Keyboard managers mainly deal with dispatching key events to applications and in most cases, it is applications